raashidahmad/MicroserviceSample/README.md

 - MicroserviceSample.Currencies (A service)
 - MicroserviceSample.APIGateway (Gateway for the services, created using Ocelot)

 Open the solution using Visual Studio and run it.
-Before running the projects, right click on the main project and set the all the three projects to start simultaneously.
+Before running the projects, right click on the main project, go to Properties, and set the all the three projects to start simultaneously.
 Follow the screen shot given below.
 ![Screenshot](Startup_Projects.png)